mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="typeregistration"></a>
 ### Type Registration

-The 'TypeRegistry' is used to register your custom control.
+The 'Type Registry' is used to register your custom control.

 Type registration allows the creation of the control via a JSON file, as well as registering properties, signals, actions, transitions and animation effects.